This Winter's Fashion Trends Include Clothes You'll Actually Wear

 (Image credit: Launchmetrics)

 Capes can be intimidating—the dramatic silhouette can quickly teeter into a costume-y, cosplay vibe.
 But winter 2024/2025 will start you out on easy mode with Max Mara's draped camel coats at Max Mara, Nili Lotan's cropped wool ponchos at Nili Lotan, and Isabel Marant's open sherpa layers.
-Now is the prime time to dabble into the cape world, considering the free-flowing outerwear will continue to be a spring 2025 trend, too.
+Now is the prime time to dabble with the cape trend, considering the free-flowing outerwear will continue to be a spring 2025 trend, too.

 '60s Mod